Dead People Server

 Christie Hefner (publisher) -- Alive.
 Born November 8, 1952.
 Runs Playboy for her father.

-Hugh Hefner (playboy) -- Alive.
-Born April 9, 1926.
-Started the Playboy empire, famous for his pajamas and robes, he has longevity genes - his mother at the age of 101.
-Home Page IMDb
+Hugh Hefner (playboy) -- [alive - rumors] Born April 9, 1926.
+Started the Playboy empire, famous for his pajamas and robes, he has longevity genes - his mother lived to be 101.
+Home Page twitter IMDb

-Robert Hegyes (actor) -- Alive.
+Robert Hegyes (actor) -- Dead.
+Heart attack.
+Died January 26, 2012.
 Born May 7, 1951.
-Epstein on Welcome Back Kotter, Cagney and Lacey.
-Home Page IMDb
+Epstein on Welcome Back Kotter, Cagney and Lacey, died about 7 months before fellow Kotter alum Ron Palillo.
+Home Page twitter IMDb Obituary FindAGrave

 Piet Hein (architect/poet/mathematician) -- Dead.
 Died April 18, 1996.
 Born December 16, 1905.
 Home Page